dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 based on what the range interfaces of the supplied ranges can guarantee.
 (This is the best it can theoretically do.)
 In the aforementioned case, `opApply` will be inferred `@safe`.
-Whether a call to `opApply` is legal in a `@safe` context is determined by the particular argument.
+Whether a call to `opApply` is valid in a `@safe` context is determined by the particular argument.

 For how to implement `SimpleLockstep` in a way that properly takes attributes into account using the current state of the language, see the [Alternatives](#alternatives) section.